Water Heater Upgrade Program

 • Unfortunately, bill credits are not transferrable so you will no longer receive monthly bill credits if you move from your current address.

-• This program does not have an end date but will end if available until funding is exhausted.
+• This program does not have an end date but will end when funding is exhausted.
 Funding will be distributed on a first-come, first served basis based on the application submittal date.

 • Our program team is continuously monitoring current and emerging incentive programs to ensure our customers will be eligible for as many financial resources as possible.
 A list of potential programs is below: